top of page

 Archived Minutes: Click here

-• Members: Steve Cornell (Chair), Gordon Collins, Mark Fairchilds, Peanut Harper, Andrea Norman, Linda Peltz, Wendell Pierce, Lynne Rolley, Bill Simons, Peter Wright
+• Members: Steve Cornell (Chair), Gordon Collins, Mark Fairchilds, Peanut Harper, Andrea Norman, Linda Peltz, Wendell Pierce, Lynne Rolley, Peter Wright

 Staff Liaisons: Summer Verhoeven